yoga-prabu26/SpendSense-AI-Offline-Expense-Intelligence/README.md

 -

-*SPENDSENSE AI v4.0 — Built for the hacthon*
+*SPENDSENSE AI v4.0 — Built for the hackathon*